ucsc/site-giving/source/_posts/2022-02-25-habicht-mauche.md

 For Judith Habicht Mauche, Professor Emeritus, studying ancient pottery brings the stories of ancient peoples to life—giving today’s archaeologists a glimpse into people and cultures that have shaped Native American history.
 It also offers students the opportunity to practice scientific methodologies and develop skills that can be applied to numerous disciplines.
 Her contributions to the field of archaeology, her extensive research, and her three-decades-long service to UC Santa Cruz, have left an indelible legacy.
 Upon her recent retirement, Habicht Mauche established an endowed scholarship to preserve the programs and experiences in human exploration that will open doors to the past for the next generation of UCSC-trained archaeologists.

-###Childhood Road Trip Inspired Lifelong Journey Through the Past
+### Childhood road trip inspired lifelong journey through the past

 Cross-country road trips can create memories that last a lifetime, and for Habicht Mauche, one such trip inspired a passion that would form the foundation of her lifelong career.
 At age 12, she and her parents embarked on a family road trip from Buffalo, NY, to Southern California.
 They visited communities in New Mexico and Arizona, learning about aspects of Pueblo and Native American culture, history, and modern life.
 While sitting on a bench with her father after a day exploring the historic Pueblo Bonito in Chaco Canyon, NM, Habicht Mauche told her father she aspired to be an archaeologist and work in the Southwest.
 The road trip ignited a passion that led to a decades-long career in a niche field of study—ancient ceramics.

-###Blending Ancient History with Modern Technology
+### Blending Ancient History with Modern Technology

 The study of ancient ceramics, which gives archaeologists insight into how people lived and interacted with one another, is quite complex, says Habicht Mauche.
 It requires the complex merger of methodologies from the natural sciences, particularly chemistry, geochemistry and physics in order to answer questions about the human experience.
 Habicht Mauche’s specialty is petrography, or optical mineralogy, a geological technique first applied to the study of ancient pottery in the Americas by Anna O. Shepard in the early 20th century.